-Museums are a curious environment for installations with gestural input.
+Museums are a challenging environment for installations with gestural input.

-Recently, Trimpin and I collaborated on a piece called REDHOT.
-He prepared a baby grand piano with his usual assortment of solenoids, pluckers, magnetic resonators, and spinners — painted it a bright red, and then flipped the entire thing upside down and suspended it a meter off the ground on a custom aluminum tripod.
+In 2014, Trimpin and I collaborated on a piece called REDHOT.
+Trimpin prepared a baby grand piano with his usual assortment of solenoids, pluckers, magnetic resonators, and spinners — painted it a bright red, and then flipped the entire thing upside-down and suspended it a meter off the ground on an aluminum tripod.

 One thing Trimpin and I talk about often is how to engage the attention of visitors for more than a few minutes.
-Through 30+ years of installations in similar environments, he's come up with a few ideas.
-One of the simple tricks Trimpin likes to use is a coin collector.
+After 30+ years of exhibiting installations in diverse environments, Trimpin's come up with a few ideas.
+One of the simple tricks he likes to use is a coin collector.
 As soon as people commit something tangible — like a quarter — they expect something worthwhile in return.
 Attention is then invested in the installation to capture the audience's imagination for just a bit longer.

 In a museum, visitors are there for an experience.
 They've already paid $10 or $20 or $50 for admission; there's a significant upfront investment: coins just don't work as well.

 For installations where the piece is "though-composed" (i.e. it starts/stops and isn't interactive in the sense of real-time input), Trimpin and I have been experimenting with a simple but ubiquitous gesture to replace the investment: conducting.
 Conducting could be considered an intuitive gesture since it's culturally pervasive, but not necessarily natural in the HCI sense of the word.

 Conducting a downbeat triggers REDHOT to play a ~30 second to two-minute composition.
 Here's a picture of the conducting stand that was used at the Portland Art Museum: